robin-mbg/may/README.md

 ## Features

 - Run build tools in any repository from one central place
-- View all and switch between repositories
+- View all repositories and check their status
 - Update all your git repositories from one central command-line interface

 Available top-level commands:

 ```
-may run         # Runs a command on an auto-detected build tool
+may run         # Runs a build-tool command on an auto-detected build tool
-may inspect     # Shows commands available from auto-detected build tool
+may inspect     # Shows commands available for a repository from auto-detected build tool
 may show        # Lists all repositories available in your home directory
-may go          # Moves to repository of specified name
+may status      # Runs `git status` on all repositories may can find
 may update      # Allows updating (aka pulling) all repositories at once
 ```

 If `may` is not followed by any of these special commands, `may run` is assumed as default.

-### Running build tools - `may run`, `may inspect`
+### Running build tools: `may run`, `may inspect`

 Running build tool commands follows the following format.
 Note that `run` can be omitted as it is the default.